mythril-forge/vanilla-spells/spells/cantrips/guidance.md

 ## Description
 You touch one willing creature.
-Once before the spell ends, the target can roll a `d4` and add the number rolled to one Ability Check of its choice.
+Once before the spell ends, the target can roll a `d4` and add the number rolled to one ability check of its choice.
-It can roll the die before or after making the Ability Check.
+It can roll the die before or after making the ability check.
 The spell then ends.

 ---